Micpri/micpri.github.io/_posts/2020-08-17-Docker_for_Local_Data_Analysis.md

 docker run --name docker_container --rm -it -p 8889:8888 -v C:\user\project\docker_share_dir\:/home/user/docker_dir/ docker_image
 {% endhighlight %}

+The one downside is that with every new project I need to assign a new unique port, this is to ensure I can run two containers and access the notebooks at the same time - which is handy for quickly copying and pasting code snippets between projects.

 Here you can see I assign a name to the container, remove it after I am done with it, make it interactive, assign the port for port forwarding and mount a file space.
 Because everything is saved (i.e. datasets, notebooks) on the hard drive, it means I can remove the container when I no longer need it.
 Everything is still in place when I spin up a new one.

-The one downside is that with every new project I need to assign a new unique port, this is to ensure I can run two containers and access the notebooks at the same time - which is handy for quickly copying and pasting code snippets between projects.
+In fact this is exactly how I now use this blog.
+If I have a new post to write, I do that locally and collect all my assets.
+Then I double click an icon on my windows machine that initialises a docker container that installs git, pulls my blog from github to an ubuntu image and creates a shared folder.
+Then I just copy and paste the .md and assets and move them to the correct place; add, commit and push.

 Obviously the power of docker is much greater than what I use it for here, but I think this is a nice introduction into how the principles of the technology work and is a small but practical usage that can be built upon in the future.